-Every time you delete a file on a Windows 10 PC either by right-clicking on the file and then clicking Delete option or by selecting the file and then hitting the Delete key on the keyboard, the file is moved to the Recycle Bin.
+Every time you delete a file on a Windows 10/11 PC, either by right-clicking on the file and then clicking the Delete option or by selecting the file and then hitting the Delete key on the keyboard, the file is moved to the Recycle Bin.

-While there is a provision under Recycle Bin settings to completely delete files instead of moving to Recycle Bin, the option is turned off by default in Windows 10.
-In short, unless you delete a file using Shift + Delete method, Windows moves selected files to Recycle Bin.
+While there is a provision under Recycle Bin settings to completely delete files instead of moving to Recycle Bin, the option is turned off by default in Windows 10/11.
+In short, unless you delete a file using the Shift + Delete method, Windows moves selected files to the Recycle Bin.

-Now, if you have accidentally deleted some files but not sure what all files you deleted, you can easily view all recently deleted files.
-Please note that you can view only recently deleted files that have been moved to Recycle Bin and not files deleted using Shift + Delete method.
+Now, if you have accidentally deleted some files but are not sure what files you deleted, you can easily view all recently deleted files.
+Please note that you can view only recently deleted files that have been moved to the Recycle Bin and not files deleted using the Shift + Delete method.

-Step 1: Open up Recycle Bin by double-clicking on its icon on desktop.
-If you can’t see Recycle Bin icon on desktop area, please refer to our how to add Recycle Bin icon to Windows 10 desktop guide.
+Step 1: Open up Recycle Bin by double-clicking on its icon on the desktop.
+If you can’t see the Recycle Bin icon on the desktop area, please refer to how to add the Recycle Bin icon to the Windows 10 desktop guide.

-To restore a file, simply right-click on a file and then click Restore option to restore the file to its original location.
-If you want to restore multiple files at once, simply select files that you want to restore, right-click and then click Restore option.
+To restore a file, simply right-click on a file and then click the Restore option to restore the file to its original location.
+If you want to restore multiple files at once, simply select the files that you want to restore, right-click, and then click the Restore option.